dcos/dcos-log/README.md

 NOTE:
 - It is possbile to move to the tail of the journal.
-If the `?cursor` parameter is not used then we consider the cursor is pointing to a head of the journal. `?skip_prev=1` can be used to move to the tail of the journal. `?skip_prev=2` means we want to read the last journal entry.
-If you need to read last 10 entries you should use `?skip_prev=11`.
+If the `?cursor` parameter is not used then we consider the cursor is pointing to a head of the journal. `?skip_prev=1` can be used to move to the tail of the journal (very last entry).
+If you need to read last 10 entries you should use `?skip_prev=10`.
-- Parameter `?limit` cannot be used with `/stream` endpoint.
+- Parameter `?limit` cannot be used with `/stream/` endpoint.

 #### Response codes:
 - `200` OK.